AllenCellModeling/timelapse_tools/README.md

 from timelapse_tools import generate_movies

 # Generates a folder with every scene and channel pair of videos in the file
-# and an index.html for you to view them all in
 generate_movies("my_very_large_image.czi")
 ```